1twalters01/Summarize_app/Backend/servers/10 messages/README.md

-Notifications microservice created purely in Elixir.
+Notifications microservice created in Elixir and Erlang.

 # Why Elixir
 *